-We need no excuse to enjoy a slice of sweet-tart lemon meringue pie, piled high with a billowy meringue — but with today being Lemon Meringue Pie Day, it’s never been more tempting!
-It’s the perfect pick for a truly show-stopping dessert any day.
+We need no excuse to enjoy a slice of sweet-tart lemon meringue pie, piled high with a billowy meringue.
+It’s the perfect pick for a truly show-stopping dessert any time of year.

 Mile-High Lemon Meringue Pie